-Warning sensors are fitted at various places around the engine.
+Warning sensors are fitted to the cylinder head, oil pump and cooling air 'V' belts.
 At the first indication of an over heating engine, the vehicle horn will sound.
 The vehicle must be stopped immediately and the cause found and rectified before moving off.